 Contact Bobbi White to schedule an audition: 204-727-9631 White@BrandonU.CA

 International Music Camp Scholarships

-The International Music Camp will award two camp scholarships each valued at $400 US, one each to an outstanding instrumental soloist and outstanding vocal soloist, as selected by the adjudicators.
-The recipients must use the scholarship to attend the respective jazz week at the camp held at the Peace Garden on the border of Manitoba and North Dakota during the summer of 2017.
-We appreciate the continued support of Tim Bauman, IMC Camp Director for generously donating these scholarships.
+The International Music Camp will award two camp scholarships each valued at $450 US, one each to an outstanding instrumental soloist and outstanding vocal soloist, as selected by the adjudicators.
+The recipients must use the scholarship to attend the respective jazz week at the camp held at the Peace Garden on the border of Manitoba and North Dakota during the summer of 2020.
+We appreciate the continued support of Tim and Christine Baumann, IMC Camp Directors for generously donating these scholarships.

 Yamaha - Outstanding Musician Awards